 4. Receive and complete security paperwork

 Don’t stress!
-CenCore will help you throughout the entire process.
+We will help you throughout the entire process.

 The Program stage is where the fun begins.
 This stage begins after you receive your security clearance.
 In this stage, you will be working on a contract in the D.C. area.
 You will be working in a highly-secured government facility providing access control.

-As an Access Control Specialist (ACS), you will be security a Top-Secret government facility against all forms of technical espionage, acts of terror, and crime against the U.S. government.
+As a Security Monitor, you will be working in security at a Top-Secret government facility against all forms of technical espionage, acts of terror, and crime against the U.S. government.

-While working as an ACS you will be paid anywhere from $20/hour.
+While working as a Security Monitor you will be paid approximately $20/hour or more.
 As you are trained to work other posts, you will be paid at a higher rate.
 You will be paid at the rate for each post you work.

 How To Apply:

 Because you will be working for a government agency, they have a few requirements to be eligible: